-The priorities, CHSGs and, where relevant, also ATSGs included in the OAPs can be revised in the light of the mid-term review of new, changing and emerging threats.
+The priorities, CHSGs and, where relevant, also ATSGs included in the OAPs can be revised in light of the mid-term review of new, changing and emerging threats.

-- At the end of each EMPACT cycle, an independent evaluation will be conducted to assess the implementation of EMPACT and its outcomes.
-The results will be transmitted to the Council, which then makes an informed policy decision, and will serve as guidance for the next EMPACT cycle. - The Commission will consult Member States' and EU agencies in COSI on the development of the mechanism for the independent evaluation, taking into account past experiences.
+- At the end of each EMPACT cycle, an independent evaluation is conducted to assess the implementation of EMPACT and its outcomes, including the assessment of the achievement of CHSGs and ATSGs.
+The results are transmitted to the Council, which then makes an informed policy decision, and will serve as guidance for the next EMPACT cycle. - The Commission is entrusted to conduct this evaluation and consults Member States' and EU agencies in COSI on the development of the mechanism for the independent evaluation, taking into account past experiences.